 - Sensor data is updated and processed 100 times a second.

-- The device has an Inertial Motion Unit (IMU) that uses gyroscopes and acceleration sensors to determine rotational speeds, rotational position, movements, and the distances covered by the foot in space.
+- The device has an Inertial Motion Unit (IMU) that uses gyroscopes and acceleration sensors to determine rotational speeds and position, movements, and the distances covered by the foot in space.
 This helps differentiate between standing and walking on level ground, as well as on stairs and ramps.
 It also triggers the activation of energy-saving functions when sitting.

 - Meridium can accommodate different shoe heel heights up to 5 cm (2 inches).
 These adjustments occur automatically within the first 20 steps after a shoe change or can be set immediately through a smartphone application.

-Note, however, that for controlling the foot on different terrain or for different walking gaits, Meridium appears to actively manage damping behavior only.
-That is, it only modifies the level of flexion resistance through each stage of the Stance Phase.
+For controlling the foot on varied terrain or for different walking gaits, Meridium appears to actively manage hydraulic resistance alone.
 The only mention of actively managing the foot angle is to prevent the front of the foot from dipping during the Swing Phase.

 Meridium’s 4-axis Kinematics